 I am a documentary filmmaker, freelance cinematographer and media content producer from Belfast, Northern Ireland, living and working in Arizona and California.

 I’m obsessed with what people believe, and why!
-After years of shorter projects, my first feature-length documentary focuses on the famous evangelical preacher Tony Campolo (spiritual advisor to President Clinton) and his son Bart Campolo, who stopped believing in God at the age of 50 and stepped away from Christian ministry (Leaving My Father’s Faith, 2017).
+After years of shorter projects, my first feature-length documentary focused on the famous evangelical preacher Tony Campolo (spiritual advisor to President Clinton) and his son Bart Campolo, who stopped believing in God at the age of 50 and stepped away from Christian ministry (Leaving My Father’s Faith, 2017).
 The film revolves around an in-depth conversation between the father and his son resulting from Bart’s departure from faith.
 As the son of a Presbyterian minister, I have long been interested in the questions religion seeks to answer.

-I spent a few years exploring the role of belief in a series of documentaries commissioned by the Colorado River Indian Tribes, and on their Native American traditions and cultures, including how they assert their beliefs in the present day (The Marking of a Milestone, 2015, Beyond All Boundaries, 2016, In Our Voice, 2018).
+I spent a few years exploring the role of belief in a series of documentaries commissioned by the Colorado River Indian Tribes, and on their indigenous traditions and cultures, including how they assert their beliefs in the present day (The Marking of a Milestone, 2015, Beyond All Boundaries, 2016, In Our Voice, 2018).
 A fourth film is in production now, along with a short doc on how COVID-19 impacted the Tribe.

-More recently, I’ve made films on subjects as diverse as the lifestyle of a new generation of desert racers and recreational off-roaders (Trail Code, 2020), a legal challenge to the private prison industry (Imprisoned for Profit, 2020), and the authority of the President of the United States to unilaterally authorize the use of nuclear weapons (in development) and a series of 12 short docs relating to farming and food for Local First Arizona.
+Recently, I’ve made films on subjects as diverse as the lifestyle of a new generation of desert racers and recreational off-roaders (Trail Code, 2020 and its sequel), a legal challenge to the private prison industry (Imprisoned for Profit, 2020), the authority of the President of the United States to unilaterally authorize the use of nuclear weapons (in development) and a series of 12 short docs relating to farming and food for Local First Arizona.

-I am a member of the International Documentary Association.
+I am a proud member of the International Documentary Association.